CHAPTER 1 Cape Town South Africa The Arrival by the Sea of Darkness 23rd of November 2015

-Andy awoke and fell quickly back asleep waiting on Toyota M. Safari.
-He dreampt of a life, someones life in the U.S.A.
-It was a boy who was hiding in the weeds near a railroad bridge waiting on his father who was a train engineer.
+Andy awoke and fell quickly back asleep waiting on Mathias.
+He dreamt of a life, someones’ life in the U.S.A.
+It was a boy who was hiding in the weeds near a Railroad bridge waiting on his father who was a train engineer.
 The boy waited for the Lawson train to stop, and his father to signal with a flashlight for him to come aboard the train.
 His father had to keep a low profile when letting his son ride the train.
-He told his son, “The railroad owns so much property and they don’t even know where most of it is, imagine that, and one day hopefully some people come to their senses to organize and realize so much is lost by people not caring for what is right.
-Railroads are right, but.
-Fear, fear son, is a killer.
+He told his son, “The Railroad owns so much property and they don’t even know where most of it is, imagine that, and one day hopefully some people come to their senses to organize and realize so much is lost by people not caring for what is right.
+Railroads are right, but, Fear, fear son, is a killer.
 Be courageous, and poetic, and realize money can be a show that leads folks away from the spirit and nature of their natural born intentions.
 True diverse people unite, not divide.”

-Andy looked deeper at them in his dream, and awoke by an internet phone call on Facebook from Toyota.
+Andy looked deeper at them in his dream, and awoke by an internet phone call on Facebook from Danger, using a political Poet to use Andy and Red and the Poetry Train.
 Andy missed the call, and thought of his dream, as he messaged back.
 The dream made him recall about what a friend said back in the U.S.A.
 “The problem is politics, or was it, lunatics in politics?
 Something like that but execrated from there.
-Oh Doom, you are in my realm, buried 7 feet under.
+Oh Doom, you are in my realm, buried seven feet under.

-Red awoke, and fell quickly back asleep waiting on Toyota too, and was dreaming in a dark forest and hearing a voice of a lady.
-“Do don’t despise, and don’t close your eyes, ears and heart to the ancients.
+Red awoke, and fell quickly back asleep waiting on Mathias too, and was dreaming in a dark forest and hearing a voice of a lady.
+“Don’t despise, and don’t close your eyes, ears and heart to the ancients.
 Be a guardian of the Kumm.
-You have to show respect you are on holy ground.
-And he heard some clicks /, //, ≠, ! and Θ, and Beware of the Owls here.”
+You have to show respect you are on holy ground, and he heard some clicks /, //, ≠, ! and Θ, and Beware of the Owls here.”
 Red heard a roar of a lion, and the sound of a river.
 Red awoke, the river was the Zambesi singing from the open window of the hotel.

 Good Morning Mathias, we are stories too, that floated from afar, but log rolling by sea is not so easy, says Andy in a message and laughs out loud.
-I hear we are suppose to describe our moods around here, then say content.
+I hear we are supposed to describe our moods around here, then say content.
 The wisdom of Wilhelm Bleek and Lucy Lloyd.
-Mathias files have been sent, Me and Red will be in the lobby, Good day-
+Mathias files have been sent, me and Red will be in the lobby, Good day-

 Red was reciting the poem ‘The Congo Poem’ by Vachel Lindsay as he met Andy in the lobby.

-Red laughed too, and said, Make sure we have our, otjize paste, a cosmetic mixture of butterfat and ochre pigment to protect us from the suns rays.
-And I hear ya, lets go get blinded by poetry.
+Red laughed too, Make sure we have our, otjize paste, a cosmetic mixture of butterfat and ochre pigment to protect us from the suns rays.
+And I hear ya, let’s go get blinded by Poetry.

-Andy spoke, “Mathias knows it was a rough ride, and he says there is sunshine after the rain, so ya, we need some otjize paste,” and laughs.
+Andy spoke, “Mathias knows it was a rough ride, and he says there is sunshine after the rain, so ya, we need some otjize paste,” and laughed.

 “Ya well, stop looking at everyone’s posts and the news,” Andy replied, “I also called for an assistant to join us Red, and they said his name was Boet Fritz, can you believe that, and he’ll be in the lobby soon.”

 The Victoria Falls Hotel was the best they have ever seen they thought as they walked out of their dreamy rooms, and down the staircase to the lobby.
 The walls were covered with taxidermy animal heads, and these seemed to be an ironic display to them, but the African sunshine was revealing classic carpentry skills pulling in the spirit to the place.
 The place has a fragrance unlike they have ever known.
 The view outside the back windows of this overseas hotel was sea breeze moving the palm trees and they were calling.
 The comfortable furniture was calling too, and the art work was pulling them into the past.
-And there was a Railroad Bridge to be seen way off in the distance through a back door that lead to an outdoor patio and there stood the one and only Poet Toyota M. Safari.
-The birds were singing, and this made Andy think of the Tree of Many Souls back in Illinois, to whom a great Poet Madelynn from there shown him back in 2009.
+A Railroad Bridge was seen way off in the distance through a back door that lead to an outdoor patio and there stood the one and only Poet Mathias.
+Birds were singing, and this made Andy think of the Tree of Many Souls back in Illinois, to whom a great Poet Madelynn from there shown him back in 2009.

 “Yes we are very interested in new voices?
-Andy replies, “And yes, you must be aware, I know you know Time tells all about Poets, and it will for us too, after we are dead and gone, but know this and think of this, our love for Poetry regardless of how one feels is, if we want to read Poets in Africa in the 18th & 19th Century we shall and believe me,” Andy looks at Red, “There are gaps and Poems that may not have been great for them or the world back then or now, but the thing is this information are pieces to the puzzle.
-Little beautiful things people missed.
-The realm we found from Poets in America and Canada back in the day is beautiful, and we are all part of it, skilled Poets or not because we are all connected.
+Andy replied, “You must be aware, I know you know Time tells all about Poets, and it will for us too, after we are dead and gone, but know this and think of this, our love for Poetry regardless of how one feels is, if we want to read Poets in Africa in the 18th & 19th Century we shall and believe me,” Andy looked at Red, “There are gaps and Poems that may not have been great for them or the world back then or now, but the thing is this information are pieces to the puzzle.
+Little and big beautiful things people missed.
+The realm we found from Poets in U.S.A. and Canada back in the day is beautiful, and we are all part of it, skilled Poets or not because we are all connected.
 Think about it, that’s how you met us.
 The realm lead us.”

-Toyota M. Safari spoke, “Andy, you are a bit abstract...
-The average person here only finishes grade 7, and English isn’t a cup of tea.
-You may consider cutting to Bare bones!”
+Mathias spoke, “Andy, you are a bit abstract...
+The average person here only finishes grade seven, and English isn’t a cup of tea.
+You may consider cutting to bare bones!”

-Andy listened, and asks, “Is abstract bare?
-Give me an example of bare bones, because I find what we do basic, and truthful, and I understand about the Poets you mentioned by phone, they don’t get it, and I have been told by many Poets the same thing, and not to many are, so I understand but you can’t change people, you can only inspire and hope the art of listening kicks in.
+Andy listened, and asked, “Is abstract bare?
+Give me an example of bare bones, because I find what we do basic, and truthful, and I understand about the Poets you mentioned by phone, they don’t get it, and I have been told by many Poets the same thing you are telling us.
+Not too many are what some want high caliber, so I understand but you can’t change people, you can only inspire and hope the art of listening kicks in.”

-Toyota M. Safari replies, “Andy we are opposites.
-I personally don’t believe in dragging Poet to the surface who don’t seem good enough...
-If 10 read and say they haven’t liked, then it snowballs on the potential market...
+Mathias replied, “Andy we are opposites.
+I personally don’t believe in dragging a Poet to the surface who don’t seem good enough...
+If ten read and say they haven’t liked, then it snowballs on the potential market...
 If a poet writes complicated or abstract or mediocre stuff then it’s an error to highlight that as a revelation.
-Why don’t you do an amplified version of an anthology to help the train and get them known.
+Why don’t you do an amplified version of an anthology to help the train and get them known?
 What exactly am I to do in the whole process?
 I don’t know why we must be smugglers of them to Africa....
 If they have no attachment to the continent...
-Can’t we write the type of work to be.
+Can’t we write the type of work to be?”

-Andy looks at Red and says, “I like the way this man thinks Red, he is looking out for us and the Poets of Africa, and I understand his logic and intentions, and it is true.
+Andy looked at Red and said, “I like the way this man thinks Red, he is looking out for us and the Poets of Africa, and I understand his logic and intentions, and it is true.
 This shows dignity, integrity and also the spirit shines.”

-The song ‘Shine On You Crazy Diamond’ comes to mind by Pink Floyd to Andy, and was tele-thinking to Red does Mathias realize we have a long train and we have read a lot of poetry, with listening souls.
-Mathias was a Legend in the making.
+The song ‘Shine On You Crazy Diamond’ comes to mind by Pink Floyd to Andy, and was tele-thinking to Red does Mathias realize that we have a long train, and we have read a lot of Poetry, with listening souls?
+Mathias is a legend in the making.

-“A top collection shouldn’t struggle to make a good name,” said Toyota M. Safari.
+“A top collection shouldn’t struggle to make a good name,” Mathias said.

-“Me and Red have never published a book of Poetry of the best Poets for history or commercial,” said Andy.
+“Me and Red have never published a book of Poetry of the best Poets for history or commercial,” Andy said.

-Toyota M. Safari spoke, “We are not going to agree on the theory of people and poetry, but to clarify....
+Mathias spoke, “We are not going to agree on the theory of people and poetry, but to clarify....
 One, the project is yours.
 We are not going to fight over who owns what.
 I will help you identify the best, but if it involves giving space to mediocre Poets, then I can go up to some point...
 Africa is developing at a supersonic speed.
-They will collapse if they tried to tell other storyline...
+They will collapse if they try to tell another storyline...
 See Africa for yourself...
-To me let’s go by ruthless merit; if anyone can do write stunningly on anything related to Africa...
+To me let’s go by ruthless merit; if anyone can do a write stunningly on anything related to Africa...
 Then he or she is welcome.
 We can go to mutual interests, we can agree on helping...
 But on uniting...
 I’m not in...”

-Toyota M. Safari spoke, “Africa has much untapped poetry.
+Mathias spoke, “Africa has much untapped poetry.
 Be good works there can easily get avenues....
 Get solid info, on online sales and we work on projections...
 Just anticipate the minds of the reader and market trends.
-It’s not rocket science I believe...
-And to me writing shouldn’t be an end in itself, should it?”
+It’s not rocket science I believe, and to me writing shouldn’t be an end in itself, should it?”